wyattscarpenter/gyatt/readme.md

 ### software you must have installed in order to use gyatt

-Gyatt depends on git
+Gyatt depends on git, of course.
+Git, in turn, seems to depend on having a roughly Unix-like operating system.

 Git depends on sh/bash for a lot of things.
 This is bad.
 However, parts of gyatt also depend on sh/bash.
 They could pretty easily be rewritten to not so depend — I mean this in merely the cosmic sense.
 They're just little programs so it would be easy to rewrite them; however it would be a chunk of effort perhaps best spent elsewhere.
-If git the project is going to keep relying on sh/bash (not to mention perl!) for so many things, thus necessitating any git installation (like git-for-windows, for example)also lugs those around with it, then there's no point in rewriting gyatt to not need them.
+If git the project is going to keep relying on sh/bash (not to mention perl!) for so many things, thus necessitating any git installation (like git-for-windows, for example) also lugs those around with it, then there's no point in rewriting gyatt to not need them.
 In some halcyon future where git is freed of that dependency— which, to be clear, they aren't even working towards, as far as I can tell (which, in the cosmic sense, is fine)— maybe I'd rewrite the components of gyatt that also so depend.

+Sometimes I've gone to the trouble of figuring out whether a given script will run in sh or if it needs bash, but sometimes I haven't.

 Gyatt's du uses a feature that is a GNU extension of du, as far as I can tell (comma-delimitation based on locale).
+So far, this has never been a problem.

 ## warnings